python-pillow/Pillow/README.md

 Each group member had an equal contribution to the assignment.
 We first met together to determine how we can make a coverage tool that can be used across all functions (in conftest.py).
-Then, each member chose two functions to instrument our coverage tool on and to make/enhance tests for them.
+Then, each member chose two functions to instrument our coverage tool on and to make/enhance tests for their branch improvement.
 The specific functions each member chose can be seen in the report above.